DeanWen/Carnegie-Financial-Service/README.md

 </pre>

 ### Database
-  if you want to access databases, please type follow command in your terminal
+  if you want to access databases, please type follow command in your terminal.Then you will be able to remote AWS RDS MySQL and execute query
   <pre>
-  mysql -h my-db-instance.cvkh8esmpvzk.us-west-2.rds.amazonaws.com -u root -p12345678
+  mysql -h my-db-instance.cvkh8esmpvzk.us-west-2.rds.amazonaws.com -u root -p 12345678
   </pre>
-  Then you will be able to remote AWS RDS MySQL and execute query

   Please note:
       You are logged in as ROOT, be carefull about your operation in case affect others

 ### How to configure to your local repository?
-Two ways very easy
+Two easy ways
 <pre>
 1.Directly import from your Eclipse
     --File